dakshinatharindu/dakshina.me/_posts/blogs/chisel/2025-05-27-chisel-intro.md

 ---
-title: 1.
-Chisel: A Beginner's Guide
+title: "1.
+Chisel: A Beginner's Guide"
 description: >-
   A step-by-step guide to mastering Chisel, a powerful tool for building hardware designs.
 This tutorial is designed for beginners and covers the essentials of Chisel.
 author: dakshina